jeftegoes/LinuxUbuntuOverviewAndCommands/README.md

   - sudo adduser `<username>`

 # How to install sudo
 1. apt update
 2. apt-get install sudo

+# How to install chromium
+1. sudo apt install chromium-browser

+# How to install VsCode
+1. sudo apt install apt-transport-https sudo apt update sudo apt install code # or code-insiders

 # How to install git ftp
 1. apt-get install git-ftp